 NRI Deposits bring in more dollars during lockdown: Analysis

 Comparing the NRI Deposits brought in last year between April and July ($3.05 billion) to this year ($4.6 billion) show a 50% growth in spite of the nationwide lockdown and other effects of COVID-19.
 The rate of growth exemplifies the trust NRIs have in the NRI Deposits in India and how they are a better option when compared to other global investment ventures for NRIs.

-Now, segregating the data according to the geography shows that a bulk of this influx came in from the Gulf countries, US and Euro zones.
-The numbers of NRI in these zones are high.
-According to banking sources, it has been inferred that because of the lockdowns, layoffs and salary cuts happening abroad, especially in the gulf countries coupled with the declining interest rates, this particular inflow could have shot higher up.
+Now, segregating the data according to geography shows that a bulk of this influx came in from the Gulf countries, the US, and Euro zones.
+The numbers of NRI in these zones are very high.
+According to banking sources, it has been inferred that because of the lockdowns, layoffs, and salary cuts happening abroad, especially in the gulf countries coupled with the declining interest rates, this particular inflow could have shot higher up.